12 Special Needs Plans, Union Parish, LA

 - An individual with a severe or disabling chronic condition.

-- I-SNPs are for institutionalized beneficiaries who live in a long-term carea variety of services that help people with their medical and non-medical needs over a period of time.
-Long-term care can be provided at home, in the community, or in various types of facilities, including... facility or a skilled nursing facility.
+- Institutional SNPs (I-SNP) are for beneficiaries who are institutionalized and live in long-term carea variety of services that help people with their medical and non-medical needs over a period of time.
+Long-term care can be provided at home, in the community, or in various types of facilities, including... or a skilled nursing facility.

-- C-SNPs are specially designed plans for people with one or more serious chronic conditions, including diabetes, end-stage renal diseaseEnd-Stage Renal Disease (ESRD), also known as kidney failure, is a condition that causes you to need dialysis or a kidney transplant.
+- Chronic Condition SNPs (C-SNP) are for people with one or more chronic conditions, including diabetes, end-stage renal diseaseEnd-Stage Renal Disease (ESRD), also known as kidney failure, is a condition that causes you to need dialysis or a kidney transplant.
 People with ESRD are eligible for Medicare coverage regardless of age.
 (ESRD), lung conditions or heart disease.

 Dual Eligible Special Needs Plans (D-SNPs) accept people who are eligible for both Medicare and Medicaid.
 Louisiana covers some Medicare costs, depending on the beneficiary’s eligibility.
 Medicaid eligibility categories include: